-Preventive maintenance programmes are the key to reliable, long-life operation of electric motors.
+Preventive maintenance programs are the key to the reliable, long-life operation of electric motors.

-Preventive maintenance programmes require detailed checks to be effective.
-All motors onsite (factory, ship etc) should be given their own individual identification (ID) number and have a record log.
+Preventive maintenance programs require detailed checks to be effective.
+All motors onsite (factory, ship, etc) should be given their own individual identification (ID) number and have a record log.
 The record log is usually computerised these days.
-The motor records kept should identify the motor, brand, inspection dates and descriptions of any repairs previously carried out.
+The motor records kept should identify the motor, brand, inspection dates, and descriptions of any repairs previously carried out.
 By record keeping, the cause of any previous breakdowns can help indicate the cause of any future problems that might occur.

-All preventative maintenance programmes should refer to the equipment manufacturer’s technical documentation prior to performing equipment checks.
+All preventative maintenance programs should refer to the equipment manufacturer’s technical documentation prior to performing equipment checks.

-The Simple checks that can be carried out, include a review of the service history, noise and vibration inspections.
+The Simple checks that can be carried out, include a review of the service history, noise, and vibration inspections.
 Previous noise issues could for example be due to motor single phasing.
-Previous vibration may have been due to worn bearings, which allow the Stator to turn.
-Other checks include visual inspections (damage and burning), windings tests (insulation resistance & continuity), brush and commutator maintenance (dc motors) and bearings and lubrication.
+The previous vibration may have been due to worn bearings, which allow the Stator to turn.
+Other checks include visual inspections (damage and burning), windings tests (insulation resistance & continuity), brush and commutator maintenance (dc motors), and bearings and lubrication.

 Inspection frequency and the degree of inspection detail may vary depending on such factors as the critical nature of the motor, its function, and the motor’s operating environment.
 An inspection schedule, therefore, must be flexible and adapted to the needs of each industrial or marine environment.